Increasing Attendance and Lowering Exclusions

 Studies suggest that children who enter care before the age of 12 outperform those who receive care at or after the age of 12.
 One reason for this might be that individuals who were looked after as children tended to reside in foster homes and therefore have more established lives.
 As the children in care get older, there may be concerns with placement stability.

-Placement Type And Stability:
+Placement Type and Stability:

 Research indicates that children in foster care have higher attendance rates than children in residential care settings.
 Pressure from their classmates who are not attending school may impact attendance in the latter group.
 Additionally, children in long-term or stable situations had higher attendance rates than other categories of Children Looked After.

-Strategies for Improving Attendance And Behavior Among Looked-after Children And Lowering the Risk of Exclusion:
+Strategies for Improving Attendance and Behavior Among Looked-after Children and Lowering the Risk of Exclusion: